namurphy/bump-minimum-dependencies/README.md

 - Please review all updates to dependencies before accepting them, including to make sure that comments are satisfactorily preserved.

-- Requirements may be normalized.
+- Requirements may be normalized upon updates.
   - `.0` suffixes may be removed, since `X.Y` and `X.Y.0` "are not considered distinct release numbers" as per [PEP 440](https://peps.python.org/pep-0440).
   - Package names, which are case-insensitive, may be made lower case.

 - The tool uses uv to update `pyproject.toml`, but does not automatically update lockfiles or sync virtual environments.
 Commands like `uv lock` and `uv sync` would need to be run separately afterward.